LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     ```
     $>python chatbot_demo_ws.py
     ```
-6. The demo will perform authentication process, get an assoicate chatroom, then join that chatroom as same as the REST API demo application [above](#running-rest)
+6. The demo will perform authentication process, get an associate chatroom, then join that chatroom as same as the REST API demo application [above](#running-rest)
 7. Then demo connects to the Messenger BOT API WebSocket server.
 Once the application shows WebSocket ```connected``` event in a console, you can start interact with your bot via a chatroom.
     ```
     Messenger BOT API: join chatroom success